qwx9/strangepg/README.md

 conda install strangepg
 ```

-Currently Linux aarch64 builds use OpenGL ES and EGL instead of mainline OpenGL.
 macOS is supported for both Intel and Apple silicon; both should work in the same way,
 but the former has received much less testing.